 First-time home buyers’ tax credit (hbtc) to help offset the costs associated with purchasing a home, such as legal fees, disbursements and land transfer taxes.
 The credit can provide up to $750 in federal tax relief.
-More information on these programs is available at cra.gc.ca
+More information on these programs is available at cra.Gc.Ca

-And social media is playing a more important role – 20 percent used sites such as Facebook to learn more, 17 percent used a mobile device, and of those, 22 percent used a mortgage-related app.
+And social media is playing a more important role – 20 percent used sites such as facebook to learn more, 17 percent used a mobile device, and of those, 22 percent used a mortgage-related app.

 Like many things in life, it’s all about relationships.
 And whether you use a broker or a banker to secure a mortgage, you’ll likely come to value the relationship.
-In the same CMHC survey, consumer loyalty strengthened the longer people stayed with their lender.
+In the same cmhc survey, consumer loyalty strengthened the longer people stayed with their lender.
 But since we’re talking about money, people are willing to switch lenders to get a better rate and save – a fact which is much more prevalent for bankers than brokers.
 And because brokers are able to offer products from multiple lenders, as opposed to bankers who offer only the products of their own institution, the market share held by brokers is growing notably, particularly among repeat buyers.

 Everything from your target area, desired housing type, builder or realtor, finances, how much you can afford, who you borrow from and the structure of your mortgage – take your time.
 Take months.